TOP SPOTS TO BIKE: JEREZ DE LA FRONTERA - Andalucia´s Deep South´s Joy of Living

-Andalucia in Southern Spain is remarkably diverse and one of the most fiesta laden towns in this shimmering landscape is that of Jerez de la Frontera.
+Andalucia´s Deep South Town of Jerez brings the Joy of Living to LifeEnjoy on your Andalucian bike tour this remarkably diverse and one of the most fiesta laden towns in this shimmering landscape that there is.

 The fields, now golden and russet toned, are spread around the rocky outcrop of which the medieval town and cathedral rests atop with the trickle of Rio Gualdalete.
 The swaying palms lining the sun soaked plazas and the emerald green jacaranda that blossom into an alluring indigo only serve to remind you that we are closer to Africa here than Spain´s capital, Madrid.
 Here is a real slice of Andalucia, the very deep south, with its innumerable barrels of well loved and delicious sherry, prancing Andalucian horses, with their powerful chest and long wavy tails and manes, and solid Moorish culture pedigree all under the southern sun.
 A terrain full of the dichotomy of pious, polite and princely versus the pulsating and passionate strains of flamenco (said really to have its origin’s in the barrios here) is a most enjoyable place to soak in the atmosphere.

 For those who bypass this town, in favor for Seville or Malaga, you miss a really special essence of Andalucia which is seen in its monuments.
 The hulking cathedral, the Catedral de San Salvador, a mix of Gothic, NeoClassical and baroque, with some tremendous flying buttresses stretching out into the streets and which was built on the old mosque.
 Other Moorish sites still remain, underlining the fact that this town was a stronghold in the 700 years of Arabic influence that existed here.
 The Alcazar fortress from the 11th/12th century even preserves a small mosque (which was converted into a chapel upon the Reconquest) and a very unique octagonal tower.